 Annapurna Conservation Area Project

 Annapurna Region is one of the captivating lands of biodiversity in the world.
 The region is the largest reserved and protected area of Nepal.
 The unique biodiversity, the scenic grandeur in combination with the multicultural and multi-ethnic diversity make it the world's most popular trekking destinations.
 With the objectives of achieving a balance between environmental conservation and socio-economic development, through people's participation, the Annapurna conservation area project (ACAP) was launched in 1986 under the aegis of the national trust for nature conservation...

 The trust is governed by a board of trustees.
 Tourism is an essential for locals and the fastest growing industries in the Annapurna conservation area.
 The project serves as a new approach in the protected area management with its modalities based on the integrated conservation and development programs.
-Owing to its fame that it has gained in the history of the protected area management, the government of Nepal has given the trust the mandate for the management of the Annapurna conservation area.
+Owing to the fame that it has gained in the history of the protected area management, the government of Nepal has given the trust of the mandate for the management of the Annapurna conservation area.

 Meaning of Annapurna:

 Annapurna is a Sanskrit name which literally means full of food (feminine form), but is normally translated as Goddess of the Harvests.
 In Hinduism, Annapurna is Devi, the universal and timeless Kitchen goddess, the mother who feeds her kids.
 Without her there is starvation, a universal fear: this makes Annapurna a universal goddess.
 Her most popular shrine is located in Kasi, on the banks of the Ghats.
 Her association with the giving of food (wealth) led her in time to be transformed into Lakshmi, the goddess of wealth.